davlaf/elec374-assembler/README.md

 1. **First Pass:** Extracts labels and assigns instruction addresses (also handles org assembler directive).

-2. **Second Pass:** Encodes each instruction into its 32-bit machine code representation. (also handles )
+2. **Second Pass:** Encodes each instruction into its 32-bit machine code representation. (also handles the word directive)
 ## Usage
 ### Prerequisites
 - Python 3.6 or later.